hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 Before continuing, make sure you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your VPN server</a>.

-1. Find the public IP of your server, and make sure it is correct.
+1. Find the VPN server's public IP, save it to a variable and check.

    ```bash
    $ PUBLIC_IP=$(wget -t 3 -T 15 -qO- http://ipv4.icanhazip.com)
    $ echo "$PUBLIC_IP"
    (Check the displayed public IP)
    ```

+   **Note:** Alternatively, you may specify the server's DNS name here. e.g. `PUBLIC_IP=myvpn.example.com`.

 1. Add a new IKEv2 connection to `/etc/ipsec.conf`: